Praashoo7/MiniProjects/Mag/README.txt

-#BASIC_IF_ELSE
-#I know there was a simpler way to do this but i wanted to try it this way.
+#There was a simpler way to do this but i wanted to try it this way.

---> INSTRUCTIONS

- - Think of a Number from Given Cards and Write the Cards number or numbers on which your chosen number Appears on

- - For Example if your chosen number appears on card no 1 and 2 then you write 1<Enter>2 to finish after the last number <Enter>0

- - After doing this It will Guess the number that you had thought of.
+Done using Basic IF-Else

+Mag.py           MAIN_FILE
+MagModule.py     MODULE